 </Product>

-Use Workbench to manually create families in the following situations:
+Use Portal to manually create families when:

 • You are not familiar with XML.